 60,000 Ultimate Rewards points Welcome Bonus

-There’s no escaping the fact that the welcome bonus is reason enough to get the card.
+For me, the welcome bonus is reason enough to get this card.

 The Chase Sapphire Preferred has a bonus that is one of the best – get 60,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months.